Advertisement

 1. Journal of Educational Psychology

 The journal publishes original, primary psychological research pertaining to education across all ages and levels.
-It also features editor's choice papers, open science practices, and equity, diversity, and inclusion initiatives.
+Find out the scope, impact, submission guidelines, and open science practices of the journal.

-Explore how UMN educational psychology researchers address achievement gaps, autism, and behavioral and social-emotional development.
-Learn about their methods, tools, and solutions for improving students' skills and well-being.
+Explore how UMN educational psychology researchers address issues such as opportunity gaps, autism, and behavioral and social-emotional development.
+Learn about their methods, tests, and outcomes in various domains and contexts.

 Browse a selection of articles from various APA journals that cover topics in educational psychology, school psychology, and training.
 Find research on learning, development, diversity, intervention, and more.